auroralabastida/fastq_size/README.md

 # fastq_size
 R Shiny App to estimate FASTQ file size from number and length of sequences.
-The App has two modalities.